US to set up plan allowing prescription meds from Canada

 One prong of the administration’s proposal would allow states, wholesalers and pharmacists to get FDA approval to import certain medications that are also available here.
 Trump had recently endorsed a new Florida law to allow importation.

-It’s unclear how soon consumers will see results.
-Azar spoke of a regulatory process lasting “weeks and months” and he also called on Congress to pass legislation that would lend its muscle to the effort, which could short-circuit attempts to overturn the changes in court.
+Azar said complex regulations setting up the system could take “weeks and months.”
+He called on Congress to pass legislation that would lend its muscle to the effort, making it harder to overturn the policy in court.

 “The FDA has the resources to do this,” said acting FDA Commissioner Ned Sharpless.
 “The agency is interested in considering any reasonable proposal that maintains the bedrock of safety and efficacy for the American consumer.”